balanced/balanced.github.com/_posts/2013-02-27-social-engineering-and-fraud-tips-to-mitigate-risk-and-other-hacker-tactics.md

 We received a call from a woman stating she could not identity the $510.00 charge on her credit card.
 She does not know PoundPay, blah blah.
-We asked her the usual stuff - "Do you know about selltoys.com?", "Did you make a purchase of star wars collectors DVD?" etc. And she was furious.
+We asked her the usual stuff - "Do you know about selltoys.com?", "Did you make a purchase of star wars collectors DVD?" etc. She was furious.

 #### 2.2 Email contact

-So, we decided to ask the marketplace to contact the payer directly and ask him if he made the purchase and if this is a misunderstanding (well, sometimes husband and wife have the same card, wife makes the purchase, husband checks the bill and freaks out).
+So, we decided to ask the marketplace to contact the payer directly and ask him if he made the purchase and if this is a misunderstanding (well, sometimes both husband and wife share the same card; the wife makes the purchase and the husband checks the bill and freaks out).
 So, the marketplace sends out an email: